SoftMatterPhysicsLeeds/smp-lab-documentation/docs/folium-rubbing.md

 f.
 As shown, an acetate sheet with a rectangular section removed is placed on the stage, this covers the vac holes outside the area of your sample.
 This should be tailored to fit the shape of your substrate/substrates. <br>
 g.
 Place your sample on the vacuum stage, covering the remaining vac holes that are not covered by the acetate sheet.<br>

----
-**NOTE**
+!!! warning

     Ensure your sample is flat on the surface of the stage and NOT resting on the acetate sheet, as this will angle your substrate and result in uneven rubbing strength.

----
 h.
 The vacuum check box will now be **checked** and you can now press ‘Start Drum’ to start the roller.<br>

 <figure markdown>